-Bytes Descri ption Dite Decerintics Bits 7:6 Description Reserved 7.0 Contents Selected (CS): This field in combination with the Scope Selected field indicates the contents of the Command and Feature Identifier List field in the log page.
-The Content Selected field is specified by the contents of the Contents field in the Log Specific Field field of the Get Log Page command.
-Value Description 5:4 00b List contains command opcodes or Set Features Feature Identifiers based on the Scope Selected field that are supported to be prohibited 01b List contains command opcodes or Set Features Feature Identifiers based on the Scope Selected field that are currently prohibited if received on an NVM Express controller submission queue 0 10b List contains command opcodes or Set Features Feature Identifiers based on the Scope field that are currently prohibited if received out-of- band on a Management Endpoint 11b Reserved Selected fiel nmand and Feature Identifier List field contains in the log page.
-The Scope d is specified by the contents of the Scope field in the Log Specific field of Page command.
-Value Description 3:0 0h List contains Admin Command Set opcodes 1h Reserved 2h List contains Set Features Feature Identifiers 3h List contains Management Interface Command Set opcodes 4h List contains PCIe Command Set opcodes 5h to Fh Reserved 2:1 Reserv red · · · · · · · · · · · · · · · · · · · Lenath (LNGTH): Th is field indicates the length in bytes (n) of the Command and Feature Identifier 3 n the log page.
-If the Command and Feature Identifier List field contains no - his field shall be cleared to 0h. ture Identifier List (CFIL): The contents of this field are dependent on the etting of the Contents Selected field and Scope Selected field.
-This field contains a list of coded n+3:4 values identified by the Scope Selected field and the Content Selected field.
-The list nerical value to highest numerical value.
-511:n+4 Reserv
+Bytes Descri cription

+Bits Description

+7:6 Reserved

+Contents Selected (CS) : This field in combination with the Scope Selected field indicates the contents of the Command and Feature Identifier List field in the log page.
+The Content Selected field is specified by the contents of the Contents field in the Log Specific Parameter field of the Get Log Page command.

+Value Description

+5:4 00b List contains command opcodes or Set Features Feature Identifiers based on the Scope Selected field that are supported to be prohibited

+01b List contains command opcodes or Set Features Feature Identifiers based on the Scope Selected field that are currently prohibited if received on an NVM Express controller submission queue

+10b List contains command opcodes or Set Features Feature Identifiers based on the Scope field that are currently prohibited if received out-of-band on a Management Endpoint

+11b Reserved

+Selected field mmand and Feature Identifier List field contains in the log page.
+The Scope d is specified by the contents of the Scope field in the Log Specific Parameter et Log Page command.

+Value Description

+3:0 0h List contains Admin Command Set opcodes

+1h Reserved

+2h List contains Set Features Feature Identifiers

+3h List contains Management Interface Command Set opcodes

+4h List contains PCIe Command Set opcodes

+5h to Fh Reserved

+2:1 Reserv ved

+3 List fie ngth (LNGTH): This field indicates the length in bytes (n) of the Command and Feature Identifier t field that follow in the log page.
+If the Command and Feature Identifier List field contains no led values, then this field shall be cleared to 0h.

+n+3:4 Comm setting values order fi Command and Feature Identifier List (CFIL): The contents of this field are dependent on the setting of the Contents Selected field and Scope Selected field.
+This field contains a list of coded values identified by the Scope Selected field and the Content Selected field.
+The list shall be in order from lowest numerical value to highest numerical value.

+511:n+4 Reserved